nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Clear all events: `delEvent all`
 (By: Varsha)

-Allows you to clear all events from the list of events <br/>
+Allows you to clear all events from the list of events. <br/>
 Format: `event delEvent all`

 Shorthand Format: <br/>